Perspective (2019 film): Reception

 Perspective has received rave reviews from critics.
 Porn critics rated the film as the best of 2019 and one of the best of the decade.
-Mainstream reviews questioned the story line as many last scolding reviews.

 The film was nominated for over a dozen industry awards winning a handful.
 The film was nominated for six AVN Awards and won a show best three awards at the 37th AVN Awards show.
 It also won an award at the XBIZ Awards and was nominated for ten more.